daytonsteele/daytonsteele.github.io/_pages/research.md

 *(Forthcoming at Management Science)* \
 Available on SSRN [here](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3824987).

-Augmenting Algorithms with Human Input: Estimating the Value of Private Information with a Large-Scale Field Experiment, with Saravanan Kesavan and Tarun Kushwaha. \
+Profit Implications of Judgmental Adjustments to Forecast Inputs: Evidence from a Large-Scale Field Experiment, with Saravanan Kesavan and Tarun Kushwaha. \
-*(Reject and resubmit at Management Science)*
+*(Minor Revision at Management Science)*

 Local Fulfillment in E-Commerce: Structural Estimation of Fulfilling Demand Sensitive to Delivery Speed, with Saravanan Kesavan \
 *(Reject and resubmit at M&SOM)* \